 A tidy solution

-After enlisting additional advice from a local garden landscaping firm (JP Beeny) the family opted to clad the old concrete fence with a run of our 1.83m high Featherboard fencing.
+After enlisting additional advice from a local garden landscaping firm (JP Beeny) the family opted to clad the old concrete fence with a run of our 6ft Featherboard fencing.
 Our 140mm gravelboards were installed under the fencing for added protection against rot and insect attack, finished with a wide capping rail on the top.

 To ensure the concrete was out of sight, the landscaper removed the top layer by carefully paying attention to the heavy nature of the concrete, lifting one slab layer across the top between the posts.
 The posts were also trimmed down to size to ensure all parts of the old concrete slab fencing were completely hidden from view behind the Featherboard installation.
 The low paling picket fence on the left side was been replaced with handcrafted Featherboard fence panels, complete with Lattice Trellis panels on the top; known as Trellis Topper panels.